Home / Blogs / Numerical Methods and Stability

 Re = flow_conditions.Re

-curvature_ratio = bend_radius / pipe_diameter
+curvature_ratio = geometry.bend_radius / geometry.pipe_diameter

-Dean = Re * math.sqrt(1/curvature_ratio)
+Dean = Re * math.sqrt(1.0 / curvature_ratio)

 if Dean > 10: # Secondary flows become significant